bm181354/bm181354/README.md

 <h2> About Me </h2>

-- 🚀 Currently building: Exciting projects at RVO Health, where tech meets wellness 🌿
+- 🚀 *Currently building*: Exciting projects at RVO Health, where tech meets wellness 🌿

 - 🌱 Lifelong learner: Always on the lookout for new technologies that improve lives and create lasting impact.
 Recently diving deep into AI and mobile development 📱🤖